 Haritalika in Nepali Calendar is the one that can provide a sense of freedom and moments of merriment for women in Nepal.
 The average Nepali women definitely celebrate this day in diverse ways.

 In spite of the formal worship of Lord Shiva, women regard the day more independently than women’s Day.
 Mostly, women take fast for the adoration of Shiva.
 They normally visit Temples and shrines for worship and spend dancing till dusk.

 Women who have to receive fast on this day have Dar (special local Nepalese food) at the previous night, however, the modern Dar party in Cities starts nearly a month earlier.

 The myth regarding Teej reveals that Parbati (some of the supreme goddesses in Hinduism) is supposed to have wished Shiva as her husband.
 Fulfilling all the rituals, she went on meditation and received Shiva as her husband.

 Shiva who is thought to be the creator of the universe (Hindu Myth) had been allured by the sacrifice of Parbati.
 Then, she was accepted by Shiva.
 Women in common wish them to have such an idol husband like Shiva in their life.
 They also wish for the long life of their husband.

 Cultural and traditional aspects are another glimpse of Teej.
 Women according to their culture put on traditional attires and ornaments.
-Women are seen in blouse, saris, together with Bangles and Pote known as crystal beads (traditional chain made up of Crystal/stones).
+Women are seen in blouses, saris, together with Bangles and Pote known as crystal beads (traditional chains made up of Crystal/stones).
 Lakhe dance in Kathmandu keeps the eyes of onlookers.
 At most Heritage sites, women tourists are allowed to appear together with their Nepalese friend/guide.